Registrations is free but mandatory – deadline: 8 March 2023 20 March 2023! See our registration form.

 Dr Nadia Maizi

-Dr Jacques Sainte-Marie – ICT and ecological transition
+Dr Jacques Sainte-Marie – ICT and ecological transition (by visio)

 The climate emergency requires us to act.
 For Inria, this means conducting research that contributes, directly or indirectly to decarbonisation.
 There are several main areas of focus: